From Boardrooms to Bedrooms, Republicans Want Control

 The target of conservative Republicans, including DeSantis, is to derail investment decisions that adhere to Environmental, Social, and Governance (ESG) investing policies, specifically in their pension and other corporate-owned funds.

 But, Republicans do not like how some of the funds designated as ESG investments have been going.
 Specifically, they oppose ESG funds that avoid investment in oil companies, polluters, companies that employ slave labor, or have poor records regarding their treatment of women, children, and the environment, or investing in certain nations, such as Israel.
-DeSantis’s pet target is “wokeism”, and companies that make investment decisions based on addressing companies that advance systemic racism and economic inequality.
+DeSantis’s pet target is “wokeism” and companies that make investment decisions based on addressing companies that advance systemic racism and economic inequality.

 Republicans Want to Control Corporate Investment Decisions

-Recently, a group of Republican state officials attacked the investment firm, BlackRock, for its sustainable ESG investment policies, including its anti-oil company holding policies, which are part of its state pension fund clients’ investment goals.
+Recently, a group of Republican state officials attacked the investment firm BlackRock for its sustainable ESG investment policies, including its anti-oil company holding policies, which are part of its state pension fund clients’ investment goals.
 In a letter from 19 Republican attorneys general led by Arizona’s Mark Brnovich, the group said that ESG hurts the returns of their pension funds.
 The Republicans made that charge without providing any evidence.

 Republicans want to control what happens in boardrooms and in the berooms.

-Instead, the Republicans want us to now believe they are concerned about state pension plan participants when most people can see this is another power grab to gain control over trillions in pension fund assets and direct them into pro-Republican industries, such as oil, gas, private equity, and hedge funds.
+Instead, the Republicans want us to believe now they are concerned about state pension plan participants when most people can see this is another power grab to gain control over trillions in pension fund assets and direct them into pro-Republican industries, such as oil, gas, private equity, and hedge funds.

 This power grab by Republicans and social conservatives is nothing new.
 As early as the 1970s, right-wingers have rung the bell that capitalism is under attack.
-In the famous 1971 memo to the conservative U.S. Chamber of Commerce, by Lewis Powell (later a Supreme Court judge), the Californian said the free enterprise system was under attack from liberal arts departments at college campuses, the New Left, television, Ralph Nader, the clergy, books, and intellectual journals.
+In the famous 1971 memo to the conservative U.S. Chamber of Commerce by Lewis Powell (later a Supreme Court judge), the Californian said the free enterprise system was under attack from liberal arts departments at college campuses, the New Left, television, Ralph Nader, the clergy, books, and intellectual journals.
 Looking back, Powell provided the fuel to start the culture wars that have become the daily fodder for the right wing.

 Republicans want us to believe they are concerned about state pension plan participants when people can see this is another power grab to gain control over trillions in pension fund assets